Matesaktesak/qbittorrent-natmap/README.md

 # qBittorrent-NatMap

-The objective of this container is to run a script that requests a port forward (via NAT-PMP) from the VPN provider and upon success changes the listening port of the qBittorrent client when running in Docker
+This container periodicity runs a script requesting a port forward (via NAT-PMP) from the VPN provider and changes the listening port in preexisting qBittorrent container accordingly.

-This solution is currently in use and tested with [Gluetun](https://github.com/qdm12/gluetun) and [qBittorrent](https://github.com/linuxserver/docker-qbittorrent) from Linuxserver.io and with VPN fron ProtonVPN using Wireguard.
+This solution is currently being tested with ProtonVPN using Wireguard and qBitTorrent container from Linuxserver.io.

 ## What made me do this?

-The need to improve the seeding/upload performance and not finding any work done for this scenario (qBittorrent using docker'ized VPN), but finding [this post on reddit](https://old.reddit.com/r/ProtonVPN/comments/10owypt/successful_port_forward_on_debian_wdietpi_using/) by u/TennesseeTater for Deluge made me try and do something similar.
+The need to improve the seeding/upload performance and not finding any work done for this scenario (qBittorrent using Wireguard on UnRAID), but finding [this post on reddit](https://old.reddit.com/r/ProtonVPN/comments/10owypt/successful_port_forward_on_debian_wdietpi_using/) by u/TennesseeTater for Deluge made me try and do something similar.
 His post is also referenced in the [ProtonVPN Guide][1].

-## Why not modify the Gluetun image and include natpmpc there?
+## Why not use a scheduled script on host unRAID?

-Well, as far as I could find, Alpine Linux doesn't have natively the binary for **natpmpc**, the NAT-PMP client used to request the *port forward* as per the instructions for [manual mapping][1] on ProtonVPN.
-Gluetun is using alpine as it's base image.
+Well, as far as I could find, unRAID doesn't include **natpmpc**, the NAT-PMP client used to request the *port forward* as per the instructions for [manual mapping][1] on ProtonVPN.
+And you shouldn't install software directly on the host OS.

-On AlpineLinux package info: [natpmpc binary not found][2] and [here][3] a request still in open state.

-If I had the binary needed on the Gluetun container a script running on the host system instead of the container would probably suffice, allowing the following action: doing "docker exec <container> natpmpc <args>"

 ## What does the script do/modify?